yookoala/gitsocket/README.md

-   --listen, -l "./githook.sock"	path to socket to listen for connection --pidfile, -p 			path to pidfile. empty for no pidfile --output, -o 			log output of server. empty for displaying on stdout
+   --listen, -l "./githook.sock"	path to socket to listen for connection --pidfile, -p 			path to pidfile. empty for no pidfile --output, -o 			log output of server. empty for displaying on stdout --daemon, -d				run server as daemon. will discard all output unless you have output flag set.```

 Command:
 ```bash